Woody R. Clermont: High School education

 Listing of June 1988, Regis High School Graduation, where Clermont's classmate current Chief CNN National Security Correspondent for Jim Sciutto delivered an Old Testament Reading of Isaiah 32:15-20.

 In 1984, Clermont passed the entrance exam and two rounds of interviews to be admitted to Regis High School, a private, all-male, Jesuit, secondary school for Roman Catholic boys located on the Upper East Side of Manhattan in New York City.

 Undergraduate and graduate education

-Clermont possesses a total of nine academic degrees: two associates degrees, three bachelors degrees, three masters degrees and a professional doctorate in law.
+Clermont possesses a total of ten academic degrees: two associates degrees, three bachelors degrees, four masters degrees and a professional doctorate in law.
 Clermont is a member of the Phi Theta Kappa honor society, the Delta Epsilon Iota academic honor society, and the Omicron Delta Epsilon economics honor society.
 Clermont attended Binghamton University, receiving a bachelor of arts in political science in 1992.
-Clermont received his bachelor of science in mathematics from Mayville State University, his master of business administration and master of science in economics from Florida Atlantic University, and his Juris Doctor from the University of Miami School of Law.
+Clermont received his bachelor of science in mathematics from Mayville State University, two masters degrees from Florida Atlantic University, and his Juris Doctor from the University of Miami School of Law.
 Clermont won his first-year moot court competition with his partner Gerald Chen-Young in law school.
-Clermont additionally received a master of science in data analytics from Western Governors University.
+Clermont also is a member of the Omega Nu Lambda Honors Society.

+Clermont has earned the following academic degrees: